 A Sermon on Isaiah 40:1-2Read more

-The Christian life is altogether the work of God, not man.
-God’s Word is from Him and to those waging warfare against Him.
-Are you in a state of peace?
-Listen as Dr. Martyn Lloyd-Jones addresses sin, peace, and the mark of a true Christian that separates them from all others in this sermon on Isaiah 40:1-2.
-Man is not what he was meant to be—iniquity is a perversion and wrongness that completely misses God’s mark.
-We cannot buy or learn peace.
+The Christian life is altogether the work of God, not humanity.
+God’s word is from Him and to those waging warfare against Him.
+In this sermon on Isaiah 40:1–2 titled “A State of Warfare,” Dr. Martyn Lloyd-Jones addresses sin, peace, and the mark of a true Christian that separates them from all others.
+Humanity is not what it was meant to be—iniquity is a perversion and wrongness that completely misses God’s mark.
+No one can buy or learn peace.
 The world searches for peace by their own means, but sin is a hard taskmaster.
-Do you think you’re free, while you are really living in the bondage of sin?
-The greatest folly of man is thinking that we can bring real peace within ourselves or outside of ourselves, while forgetting God.
-This sermon is unlike many other messages—it is a message of comfort, not a call for man to save himself.
-Receive a new life and be made into a new creature.
+The greatest folly of humanity is thinking that they can bring real peace within themselves or outside of themselves, while forgetting God.
+This sermon is unlike many other messages—it is a message of comfort, not a call for anyone to save themselves but to receive a new life and be made into a new creature.
 The mark of God’s own people is a unique recognition and confession of their own sin.
-Dr. Martyn Lloyd-Jones calls us to a standard of biblical ownership, so that we no longer shift the blame for our sin to God, others, or circumstances.
+Dr. Martyn Lloyd-Jones calls all to a standard of biblical ownership, so that they no longer shift the blame for personal sin to God, others, or circumstances.

 Additional Scripture Translations